Faezehabibi/pc_tutorial/information_flow.md

   the Retina and passes through it).
 Retina is the earliest stage in visual processing and the information goes forward in time, upward to the higher levels in the brain for (later) processing, then the information path is bottom-up and forward; while the information from the brain to the Retina is backward and top-down.
-Traditionally it has been thought that has unidirectional information flow encoding stimuli; The stimuli (the input light) is sent forward to the brain to be processed and make the learning happen; solely a bottom-up processing where there is a one-way flow (forward only).
+  Traditionally it has been thought that has unidirectional information flow encoding stimuli; The stimuli (the input light) is sent forward to the brain to be processed and make the learning happen; solely a bottom-up processing where there is a one-way flow.

-  **Forward pathway: Retina (RGC) → LGN → V1 → V2 → ... → V4 → IT**
+  **Forward only pathway: Retina (RGC) → LGN → V1 → V2 → ... → V4 → IT**

   * **Predictive Coding Model**: Brain is considered as the source of information where the prediction of the stimuli is sourced (earliest), and the information goes forward in time,